TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingDocsOfficial/HowYouCanHelp.rst

 Make Minor Changes
 ==================

-If you see a typo, a broken link or can make some improvements in the spelling, do not hesitate to click on "Edit me on Github" and make the change yourself.
+If you see a typo, a broken link, something is outdated or you can make improvements in any way, do not hesitate to click on "Edit me on Github" and make the change yourself.
 See :ref:`docs-contribute-github-method` for a walkthrough.

 .. _how-you-can-help-check-spelling: